B1aZer/micro-bot-services-discord-bot/README.md

 - [ ] praw,scraper have secrets in code, search secret, move dotenv
 - [ ] coins
 - [ ] commands timeout and max number of us

+## Marketing

+- [ ] Give password to discord with tools.
+So we are wanting to launh unique defi project, see WP, if you agree give us info and we give you oass to closed discord.
+- [ ] Push WP to server and protect with pass
+- [ ] 1.
+What project is about?
+- [ ] 2.
+What discord is about?
+- [ ] 3.
+What we are looking for?
+We are looking for projects..
+- [ ] 4.
+Who supports us?
+- [ ] PS.
+Kindly note that all information I share with you is private and not inteded for public disclosure.
+Thank you.
+- [ ] 5.
+Please let me know if you will be willing to participate.
+I will send pass and sample of announcement other project used for us.
+You can use it and come up with your own.

 ## End of May Launch